emanguy/rust-rest/doc/architecture_layers.md

 #### Driving Port

-Once we have the driven port interface defined, we can use the driven ports as parameters in our driving port, allowing us to [inject fakes during testing](./testing.md#unit-testing-business-logic).
+Once we have the driven port trait defined, we can use the driven ports as parameters in our driving port, allowing us to [inject fakes during testing](./testing.md#unit-testing-business-logic).
 As mentioned previously, the driving adapter has ownership of the connections the code makes to the outside world, so we need to pass something implementing `ExternalConnectivity` into the driving port.
 We'll need to define the set of errors that can be produced from the driving port functions, too.